jondowson/pod/README.md

 # pod

-## What?
+## About 'pod'
-A bash application to rapidly setup and configure a dse cluster.
+pod is about performing and automating tasks over many machines.
 Tested on Mac, Ubuntu and Centos.
-A work in progress !!

-## About?
-pod is about performing tasks over many machines.
 It is written in bash because sometimes thats all you can use in locked down environments (banking).
 Effort has been made to make pod as extensible as possible with new modules (or 'pods') planned.
 Its first two pods are specific to setting up and running a DSE cluster from tarballs.